 Every fall, the Smoky Mountains turn beautiful shades of gold, orange and red.
 And though it happens every year, each autumn we are still just as awestruck by the natural beauty of the Smokies.
 At Dollywood and Dollywood’s DreamMore Resort and Spa, we are surrounded by this fantastic fall foliage—the park is quite literally built into the mountains, after all.
 At the resort, you will find beautiful views while looking out your window or while rocking in a chair on one of the porches on a crisp autumn day.
 At Dollywood, you can a have bird’s-eye-view of the colors from Drop Line and Wild Eagle, immerse yourself in the colors with a ride on the Dollywood Express, or my favorite, sitting under the beautiful leaves in Craftsman’s Valley while enjoying a delicious loaf of apple pie cinnamon bread from the Grist Mill.

 And while Dollywood showcases the amazing beauty of the Smokies, there are several other places in the area to add to your “leaf peeping” list if you’re looking to adventure outside of the park and resort during your visit.

-The first thing you need to know is when the leaves start changing in the Great Smoky Mountains.
+The first thing you need to know when planning on things to do this fall is when the leaves start changing in the Great Smoky Mountains.
 Because the Smokies are mountains (obviously) and these mountains range in elevation, different areas peak at different times.
 According to Great Smoky Mountains National Park:

 🍂 The highest elevations start to peak in mid-September with the turning of the yellow birch, American beech, mountain maple and a few others.